juanmc2005/diart/README.md

 der = metric(reference, hypothesis)
 ```

-For convenience and to facilitate future comparisons, we also provide the [expected outputs](/expected_outputs) in RTTM format corresponding to every entry of Table 1 and Figure 5 in the paper.
-This includes the VBx offline baseline as well as our proposed online approach with latencies 500ms, 1s, 2s, 3s, 4s, and 5s.
+For convenience and to facilitate future comparisons, we also provide the [expected outputs](/expected_outputs) in RTTM format for every entry of Table 1 and Figure 5 in the paper.
+This includes the VBx offline topline as well as our proposed online approach with latencies 500ms, 1s, 2s, 3s, 4s, and 5s.

 ![Figure 5](/figure5.png)